-There are just some collaborations that just work, and Rolf de Heer and David Gulpilil, who teamed up for three films, is one such powerful collab.
+There are just some collaborations that just work.
+Rolf de Heer and David Gulpilil, who teamed up for two more films, is one such powerful collab.

 What it's about

 Australia, 1922.
-After a white woman was murdered by an Aboriginal man, a police officer ventures out into the outback with a newcomer and a veteran, with the help of an Aboriginal tracker he doesn’t trust.
+After a white woman was murdered, a white police officer ventures out into the outback with a newcomer and a veteran to hunt down an Aboriginal suspect, with the help of an Aboriginal tracker he doesn’t trust.

 The take